phreeza/manuscript_axon_potentials/doc/manuscript.md

 as a magenta rectangle.
 The low-frequency (<2\ kHz) component (**B**) and the high-frequency (>2\ kHz) component (**C**) are ordered in the same way as the electrodes, with three examples connected to their recording sites by black lines.
 The time scales in B and C are identical (indicated by scale bar).
+Traces were averaged over 10 repetitions.
 Voltage scales are indicated by individual scalebars.
 ](../figs/fig_4.pdf){#fig:expmethod}